 The team competed in Europe during the 2018-2019 Dota Pro Circuit season.
 Though it never posted especially strong results in majors, the team won two minors and was one of the first teams to qualify for The International 2019.
 This stood as a huge milestone for Ninjas in Pyjamas, given how the previous versions of the team had struggled around the biggest event on the Dota 2 calendar.

 Unfortunately, TI9 proved to be a disaster for NiP as the team was the first to be eliminated from the event.
 This led to most of the roster being dissolved.
-The only person that stuck with the team was ppd, who formed another mixed team for NiP.
+The only person that stuck with the team was ppd, who formed another international squad for the organization.